 \subsection{Equivalent problems for sequences}

-It turns out, and sometimes it is useful to be aware of this observation, that problems about mean convergence and multiple recurrence in ergodic theory are intimately related with similar problems involving bounded sequences of complex numbers.
+It is sometimes useful to be aware of the fact that mean convergence and multiple recurrence problems in ergodic theory are intimately related to similar problems involving bounded sequences of complex numbers.
 We give some explicit examples below.